JennEYoon/DeFi-ml/10sigmarisk.com/10SigmaRisk-tasks.md

 Move github files to SECdatapy repo.

+### Revise for Risk Management audience.

+ * Look for new clients.
+ * Geo-economic mapping demo.
+ * Revise format with Bootstrap.
+ * Write 1 new article on Regulatory News.
+ * Insert 1 new Machine Learning application to investing.

 #### GARP Oct 2019 Tasks:

  * Read Chapters that were sent to me on QA.